-While the Texas Lottery has seen record breaking sales and revenue growth over the past several years, based on third party research on the effect of advertising on lottery sales, revenue to the Foundation School Fund would likely have been greater had the Texas Lottery been allowed to utilize a more effective promote lottery budget.
-As such, the agency anticipates taking the opportunity to request a modification to its promote lottery budget in its next Legislative Appropriations Request.
+While the Texas Lottery has seen record breaking sales and revenue growth over the past several years, based on third-party research on the effect of advertising on lottery sales, revenue to the Foundation School Fund would likely have been greater had the Texas Lottery been allowed to utilize a more effective budget.
+In its Legislative Appropriations Request for the FY 2022 - 2023 biennium the commission requested a new funding mechanism as opposed to a line-item appropriation.
+The request was for a new Rider to appropriate funds to promote lottery games as a percentage of sales with a "not to exceed" amount of \$40 million in each year of the biennium.
+However, the request for this new funding mechanism was not approved.